-c.
+14.3.
 Enrollment and Leave Policies

 The academic unit and university have firm policies related to continuous enrollment and requesting leaves of absence.
 The most common enrollment issues and questions are addressed below.
-Additional information can be found in Graduate College's Policies and Procedures Handbook.
+Additional information can be found in Graduate College's Policy Manual.

-i.
+14.3.1.
 Registration & Enrollment